MQTTCool/auth-hook-example/README.md

 ## Details

-This *Authentication and Authorization Demo* illustrates the typical best practice used for MQTT.cool Web applications, when a Web/Application server is involved in the process.
-The actual authentication is usually handled by the legacy Web/Application server, irrespective of MQTT.cool.
+This *Authentication and Authorization Demo* illustrates the typical best practice used for MQTT.Cool Web applications, when a Web/Application server is involved in the process.
+The actual authentication is usually handled by the legacy Web/Application server, irrespective of MQTT.Cool.

 from `src/web/app/Main.js`:
 ```js